xudxud/AfterEffects-tracking-data-to-Blender/README.md

 2. **Run the Script:**
    - Go to `File > Scripts > Run Script File...` in After Effects.
-   - Navigate to and select the AE script file.
+   - Navigate to and select the AE script file `Ae Comp Exporter.jsx`.
    - The script will prompt you for a location to save the JSON file and export the data.
    <br /><br />**Note:** *It's recommanded to enable all the exporting options.*
    <br />&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*You can decide what you want when importing JSON file to Blender.*